-If an exploit for ping is found and published, the attacker can gain complete control of the machine, and can perform any operation that would currently be allowed to be performed by root. i.e. any action at all, since there are no constraints on the actions that root can perform.
+If an exploit for ping is found and published, the attacker can gain complete control of the machine, and can perform any operation that would currently be allowed to be performed by root. i.e. anything.

 Using current secmodels, people need to acquire a new ping binary and install it on all affected machines.
 For large companies, this can involve hundreds of thousands of machines.